kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 71: February 1, 2020

+**Today's Progress**: Continued The Modern React Bootcamp.
+Started section 6 and worked on the Dice Exercise

+**Thoughts**: A good but tiring day!
+The modern React bootcamp is very complete in the sense of you really having the opportunity to understand the fundamentals

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/react-bootcamp-code/commit/4ea0ce32fdff03472eb4dcf8318d50ffd41d2bab)

+---

 ### Day 70: January 31, 2020

 **Today's Progress**: Continued The Modern React Bootcamp.
 Worked on simple projects like RandoGame and started section 7.
 Reviewed about events and state in React.